-In the field of taxation, Mr. Kramer advises on a wide variety of federal and state tax issues, including business structure (for profit and nonprofit), partnerships, corporate acquisitions/dispositions, tax-free reorganizations, intellectual property transfers, international tax, tax credit syndication transactions, and municipal finance.
-He has acted as special tax counsel in cross-border transactions, Code Section 338(h)(10) elections, and municipal bond transactions.
-Additionally, Mr. Kramer represents taxpayers before the Internal Revenue Service (IRS).
+In the field of taxation, Jeffrey advises on a wide variety of federal and state tax issues, including business structure (for profit and nonprofit), partnerships, corporate acquisitions/dispositions, tax-free reorganizations, intellectual property transfers, international tax, tax credit syndication transactions, and municipal finance.
+He has acted as special tax counsel in cross-border transactions, Code Section 338(h)(10) and 336(e) elections, and municipal bond transactions.
+Additionally, Jeffrey represents taxpayers before the Internal Revenue Service (IRS).
 He has prosecuted private letter ruling requests and litigated corporate business tax matters in the New Jersey Tax Court.

-In the field of business law, Mr. Kramer advises clients (both for profit and nonprofit) in connection with selecting a business entity and preparing the appropriate form of agreement.
-He counsels clients on the formation and dissolution of businesses, financing alternatives, purchases and sales of businesses, licensing, leasing, distribution agreements, employment contracts, non-ERISA employee benefit plans (e.g., stock option plans, phantom stock plans, and deferred compensation arrangements), noncompete agreements, confidentiality agreements, and federal and state securities law compliance issues.
+In the field of business law, Jeffrey advises clients (both for profit and nonprofit) in connection with selecting a business entity and preparing the appropriate form of agreement.
+He counsels clients on the formation and dissolution of businesses, financing alternatives, purchases and sales of businesses, licensing, leasing, distribution agreements, employment contracts, non-ERISA employee benefit plans (e.g., profits interest plans, stock option plans, phantom stock plans, and deferred compensation arrangements), noncompete agreements, confidentiality agreements, and federal and state securities law compliance issues.
 He has closed several cross-border M&A transactions with purchase prices in excess of $100 million.

-Mr. Kramer has lectured at seminars and has been active in the Taxation Law Section of the New Jersey State Bar Association (NJSBA) and in the National Association of Bond Lawyers (NABL).
-He serves as Co-Chair of the Pass-Throughs and Special Entities Subcommittee of the NJSBA’s tax section.
-Mr. Kramer has participated as a panelist in NABL workshops and was a speaker at, among other conferences and seminars: (i) the 2003 Tax Forum on Pass-Through Entities; (ii) seminars on limited liability companies in New Jersey; (iii) seminars on New Jersey State tax issues; (iv) seminars on corporate income taxation in New Jersey; (v) the Third Annual Business Law Symposium sponsored by the NJICLE; and (vi) the 2004 Redevelopment Law Institute sponsored by the NJSBA.
+Jeffrey has lectured at seminars and has been active in the Taxation Law Section of the New Jersey State Bar Association (NJSBA) and in the National Association of Bond Lawyers (NABL).
+He served as Co-Chair of the Pass-Throughs and Special Entities Subcommittee of the NJSBA’s tax section.
+Jeffrey has participated as a panelist in NABL workshops and was a speaker at conferences and seminars on a variety of tax-related topics, including New Jersey limited liability company, state tax, and corporate income taxation issues.